thedude0606/options/DECISIONS.md

 - **Decision**: Use factory pattern for creating data retrieval components
 - **Rationale**: Provides flexibility in creating different types of data retrievers
 - **Consequences**: More extensible code, easier to add new data types

+## Implementation Decisions

+### Message Parsing Strategy
+- **Decision**: Implement flexible message parsing to handle different Schwab API response formats
+- **Rationale**: The Schwab API can return data in different formats depending on the context
+- **Alternatives Considered**: Strict parsing expecting a single format
+- **Consequences**: More resilient to API changes and variations in response format

+### Logging and Debugging
+- **Decision**: Add comprehensive logging and debug mode to real-time components
+- **Rationale**: Makes it easier to identify and fix issues with data flow
+- **Alternatives Considered**: Minimal logging with console output
+- **Consequences**: Better visibility into system behavior, easier troubleshooting